 - Do not close your web browser while the update is going on

 Though the error “Briefly unavailable for scheduled maintenance.
-Check back in a minute.” may scare you a bit, I am sure you can restore your site using the above methods.
+Check back in a minute.” may scare you a bit, I am sure you can restore your WordPress site easily using the above methods.

-- How to Install & Setup Yoast SEO WordPress Plugin in 2018 [Ultimate Guide]
+- How to Use Yoast SEO Plugin for WordPress: Tutorial

 Also, get access to the Essential WordPress Plugins ebook and find out the plugins you should use on your WordPress website.